 Martial Arts Tournament TrainingThrough tournament participation, students of all ages and ranks are training to improve themselves and reach their highest potential.
-In an Oom Yung Doe Tournament, practitioners are competing against a standard of skill, ability, and understanding based on their age and rank.
+In an Oom Yung Doe Tournament, practitioners are competing against a standard of skill, ability, and understanding based on their age and rank instead of against other students.
+This means that students can continually challenge themselves to improve and be better than they were previously.
 At each level of the tournament (Local, State, or Regional), the standards practitioners are being graded against increase, as does the level of difficulty and number of forms students are required to demonstrate in order to participate.
 Achieving a medal of any level is a great accomplishment.
 Preparation and Training for the next tournament is going on now!

 "Winning over others is victory, winning over yourself is success." -- Chong Su Nim Grandmaster "Iron" Kim |